arya-io/IPL-Run-Chase-Prediction/README.md

 We chose the Logistic Regression Algorithm as our final algorithm for the Model as it gives probability percentage with interesting figures which would engage the users and cricket fans as a whole.
 Random Forest would just give the probability with extreme 98-99 percentages.

+A Video Demonstration File of the Project has been attached.